python-jsonschema/jsonschema/docs/faq.rst

 The following are *not* considered public API and may change without
 notice:

-    * the exact wording and contents of error messages; typical reasons to do this seem to involve unit tests.
-API users are encouraged to use the extensive introspection provided in `jsonschema.exceptions.ValidationError`\s instead to make meaningful assertions about what failed.
+    * the exact wording and contents of error messages; typical reasons to rely on this seem to involve downstream tests in packages using `jsonschema`.
+These use cases are encouraged to use the extensive introspection provided in `jsonschema.exceptions.ValidationError`\s instead to make meaningful assertions about what failed rather than relying on *how* what failed is explained to a human.

     * the order in which validation errors are returned or raised